sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 1. You have now created the trigger action so that when a user selects a record from the gallery in BrowseScreen1, the app will display the details for that record in DetailScreen1.

-‎To test whether you have properly configured this trigger action, **press F5** to go into Preview mode.
+1. To test whether you have properly configured this trigger action, **press F5** to go into Preview mode.
 Select any record in the gallery and Power Apps should display the record details in DetailsScreen1.
 Close Preview mode by selecting the **X** in the upper right corner of the screen.

 	![](Images/image394.png)

 1. If necessary, select **Gallery1** under **BrowseScreen1** in the Tree view.
 Review the list of records displayed in the gallery in BrowseScreen1.
 On the right side of each record is a right arrow (>), which is referred to as the **NextArrow** control.
 If a user selects this arrow, it will also display the details for the record.

-‎
-‎So if you are wondering why you configured an **OnSelect** trigger action to display the details of a record when you can simply select the **NextArrow** control, the answer is that the trigger action simply provides another option for displaying the record details.
+1. So if you are wondering why you configured an **OnSelect** trigger action to display the details of a record when you can simply select the **NextArrow** control, the answer is that the trigger action simply provides another option for displaying the record details.

-‎
-‎The difference between the two options is that using the **Next Arrow** control requires the user to specifically select the arrow key to navigate to the details screen.
+1. The difference between the two options is that using the **Next Arrow** control requires the user to specifically select the arrow key to navigate to the details screen.
 By configuring the **OnSelect** trigger action as you did, the user can instead select anywhere on the record.

 1. Now that you can navigate from BrowseScreen1 to DetailsScreen1, you need to make sure you have a way to navigate back to BrowseScreen1.
 You will do this by adding a **Back** arrow to **DetailScreen1**, and then you will configure the arrow so that when it’s selected, it returns **BrowseScreen1**.